TomasTomecek/tmux-top/README.md

 Installation
 ------------

 This tool is written in [Go](http://golang.org/).
-If you want to compile it, you have [setup your Go environment](http://golang.org/doc/install) first.
+If you want to compile it, you have to [setup your Go environment](http://golang.org/doc/install) first.

+Supported platforms:

+ * linux

 ### Go distribution